Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Blink.rst

 ----------------------------------------------------------------

 Resistors use Ohms (Ω) as the unit of measurement of their resistance (R).
 1MΩ=1000kΩ, 1kΩ=1000Ω.

 A resistor is a passive electrical component that limits or regulates the flow of current in an electronic circuit.

 On the left, we see a physical representation of a resistor, and the right is the symbol used to represent the presence of a resistor in a circuit diagram or schematic.

 .. image:: ../_static/imgs/res-describe.png
     :align: center

 The bands of color on a resistor is a shorthand code used to identify its resistance value.
 For more details of resistor color codes, please refer to the card in the kit package.

 With a fixed voltage, there will be less current output with greater resistance added to the circuit.
 The relationship between Current, Voltage and Resistance can be expressed by this formula: I=V/R known as Ohm's Law where I = Current, V = Voltage and R = Resistance.
 Knowing the values of any two of these allows you to solve the value of the third.

 In the following diagram, the current through R1 is:

-.. math:: I=U/R=5V/10kΩ=0.0005A=0.5mA.
+.. math:: \boldsymbol{I = \frac{U}{R} = \frac{5\,V}{10\,kΩ} = 0.0005\,A = 0.5\,mA}

 .. image:: ../_static/imgs/res-current.png
     :align: center

 .. warning::

-    WARNING: Never connect the two poles of a power supply with anything of low resistance value (i.e. a metal object or bare wire) this is a Short and results in high current that may damage the power supply and electronic components.
+    Never connect the two poles of a power supply with anything of low resistance value (i.e. a metal object or bare wire) this is a Short and results in high current that may damage the power supply and electronic components.

 .. note::

-    Note: Unlike LEDs and Diodes, Resistors have no poles and re non-polar (it does not matter which direction you insert them into a circuit, it will work the same)
+    Unlike LEDs and Diodes, Resistors have no poles and re non-polar (it does not matter which direction you insert them into a circuit, it will work the same)

 Breadboard
 ----------------------------------------------------------------